LeandervanAarde26/JWTAuthenticationDotnet/README.md

-# ASP.NET COre (.NET 8) Authentication with MS Identity.
+# ASP.NET CORE (.NET 8) Authentication with MS Identity.

 An application leveraging C# `dotnet` to provide Authentication and Authorization to a application.